GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 * have a [*GCP*](https://cloud.google.com/) account, and [download](https://cloud.google.com/sdk/), install, and [configure](https://cloud.google.com/sdk/gcloud/reference/config/) the *Google Cloud SDK* on our local computer.

-* [create a project](https://cloud.google.com/sdk/gcloud/reference/projects/create) on *GCP* and set the peoject and zone properties as instructed [here](https://cloud.google.com/sdk/gcloud/reference/config/set).
+* [create a project](https://cloud.google.com/sdk/gcloud/reference/projects/create) on *GCP* and set the project, region, and zone properties as instructed [here](https://cloud.google.com/sdk/gcloud/reference/config/set).

 * set these environment variables on the local computer:
 	* $MY_INSTANCE: the name of the new instance (e.g. titanic_trainer).